filipgorczynski/filipgorczynski/README.md

 ## :sparkles: Some facts about me

-* When I won't be able to be a software developer I want to focus on woodworking, Warhammer 40k, board games (not just collecting them but even playing) & maybe some RPG stuff.
+- When I won't be able to be a software developer I want to focus on woodworking, Warhammer 40k, board games (not just collecting them but even playing), RPG stuff & painting mini figures.
-* I love *Who Am I* movie (the one from Germany)
+- I love _Who Am I_ movie (the one from Germany)
-* I feel more focused with a hoodie puts on
+- I feel more focused with a hoodie puts on
-* I'm a big fan of Iron Man and Hulk
+- I'm a big fan of Iron Man and Hulk
-* I really enjoyed *Universe of Metro 2033* books series; also a big fan of two books: "Daemon" and "Freedom" written by Daniel Suarez.
+- I really enjoyed _Universe of Metro 2033_ books series; also a big fan of two books: "Daemon" and "Freedom" written by Daniel Suarez.
-* I'm a beginner in Warhammer 40,000 universe (Necrons is my army of choice).
-But Leagues of Votann army is interesting too.
+- I'm a beginner in Warhammer 40,000 universe.
+Necrons is my first army of choice.
+However right now Leagues of Votann is on the table.
 And I really :heart: it.
-* I write my personal thoughts on :gear: Tech & :seedling: Life on my :writing_hand: [Personal Blog](https://blog.filipgorczynski.me/) - more or less regularly.
+- I write my personal thoughts on :gear: Tech & :seedling: Life on my :writing_hand: [Personal Blog](https://blog.filipgorczynski.me/) - more or less regularly.

 ## :hourglass_flowing_sand: Things I don't know, I want to master or just improve (randomly ordered)

-* Software Architecture, microservices, distributed systems and all the fancy keywords
+- Software Architecture, microservices, distributed systems and all the fancy keywords
-* AWS (mostly web applications related services)
+- AWS (mostly web applications related services)
-* Machine Learning
+- Machine Learning
-* Software Design Patterns
+- Software Design Patterns
-* Work on my Software Craftsmanship
+- Work on my Software Craftsmanship
-* Messaging queues (Apache Kafka, RabbitMQ, ZeroMQ, RQ)
+- Messaging queues (Apache Kafka, RabbitMQ, ZeroMQ, RQ)
-* best practices related with API design and its security
+- best practices related with API design and its security
-* Chakra UI, PrimeReact, Tailwind CSS
+- Chakra UI, PrimeReact, Tailwind CSS
-* deeper understanding of Docker ecosystem
+- deeper understanding of Docker ecosystem
-* Building and managing CI/CD pipelines: GitHub Actions, Travis CI
+- Building and managing CI/CD pipelines: GitHub Actions, Travis CI
-* syntax of Mermaid and/or **maybe** PlantUML, BPML
+- syntax of Mermaid and/or **maybe** PlantUML, BPML
-* Redis, MongoDB, GraphQL, Elasticsearch, Solr, AirFlow
+- Redis, MongoDB, GraphQL, Elasticsearch, Solr, AirFlow
-* Responsive Web Design (Flexbox, Grid)
+- Responsive Web Design (Flexbox, Grid)
-* Progressive Web Application
+- Progressive Web Application
-* Web Applications Security
+- Web Applications Security
-* TypeScript (maybe with Functional Programming (fp.js))
+- TypeScript (maybe with Functional Programming (fp.js))
-* Asynchronous programming (asyncio, threading, Promises, async/await)
+- Asynchronous programming (asyncio, threading, Promises, async/await)
-* Quality Assurance: E2E, TDD, BDD (pytest, jest, Selenium, Cypress)
+- Quality Assurance: E2E, TDD, BDD (pytest, jest, vitest, Selenium, Cypress)
-* Network troubleshooting (CCNA or something similar); building and managing home networks
+- Network troubleshooting (CCNA or something similar); building and managing home networks
-* ...
+- ...

 I know the list is long, but let's be honest - our world is awesome place with lots things to learn, even if we just focus on tech industry.